StackedDane/terraform-pfsense-appliance/README.md

 1. Setup enviroment (.env) variables
 1. Run Terraform `terraform apply`

-## Configure Access to the WebUI
-In order to access the pfSense WebUI you need to configure the Appliance via the webVNC console first.
+## Default Configuration

+### Interfaces
+1. `vtnet0` WAN
+1. `vtnet1` LAN

+### NAT
+Masqurade (Outbound NAT) Traffic from `LAN` to `WAN`

+### DNS
+Disable build in unbound DNS resolver and forward all DNS queries to public DNS Servers OpenDNS & Quad9

+### Dashboard
+Customized Widgets and CSS settings

-### Interface Mapping
+### Password
-The pfSense is asking for WAN and LAN interfaces.
-WAN must be mapped to `vtnet0` LAN to `vtnet1`
+Set default password for admin to STACKIT123!

-### Enable WebUI Access
+### Interface Access
-In the menu overview enter the Shell and type in the following two commands.

-1. To disable the http referer check
-    ```bash
-    pfSsh.php playback disablereferercheck
-    ```
+Disabled Referer-Check
-1. Allow access from WAN to the WebUI
+Enable allow all wan adresses to connect to the WebUI
-    ```bash
-    pfSsh.php playback enableallowallwan
-    ```
-    > Keep in mind this rule creates an any to any (allow all) rule to the WAN interface.
-Please restrict the access again asap.

-Now you can enter the WebUI via the FloatingIP on port 443 the default login is `admin:pfsense`
+Now you can enter the WebUI via the FloatingIP on port 443 the default login is admin:STACKIT123!